Michaelvidal305/SQL_CAFE_SALES/README.md

   A complete SQL project analyzing 3,530 café sales transactions, including customer behavior, sales patterns, and revenue insights utilizing **SQLite Studio**.

-  This project explores a real‑world coffee shop dataset and answers key business questions using SQL:
+  This project answers key business questions such as:

-- What time of day generates the most revenue
+- Which coffee products generate the most revenue

-- Which coffee types are most profitable
+- What time of day customers spend the most

-- How payment methods affect sales
+- Which payment methods dominate

-- Which days and months perform best
+- What days and months perform best

-- Hourly, daily, and monthly sales trends
+- How hourly, daily, and monthly trends impact sales

 ## 📁Data description